Biel/Bienne–Bern railway: Bern State Railways

 The first section between Bern Wylerfeld and Zollikofen was opened by the Swiss Central Railway (Schweizerische Centralbahn, SCB) on 16 June 1857, when it began operating its line to Olten.
 A little less than a year later, it was extended to today's Bern station.
 The extension to Biel/Bienne via Lyss was opened to traffic just under seven years after the opening of the line to Zollikofen.
 This line was built by the Bern State Railways (Bernische Staatsbahn).
 The section was part of the Bern State Railway, which ran from La Neuveville via Biel/Bienne and Bern to Langnau.
 This opening was accompanied by changes to the stations at both Bern and Biel, but also by the duplication of the SCB line from Zollikofen to Bern.
 In 1884, the Bern State Railway was absorbed into the Jura-Bern-Luzern Railway (Jura-Bern-Luzern-Bahn), which in turn was merged with the Western Switzerland–Simplon Company (Compagnie de la Suisse Occidentale et du Simplon, SOS) to form the Jura-Simplon Railway (Jura-Simplon-Bahn, JS) in 1890/91.
-When the JS merged with the SCB, Swiss Northeastern Railway (Schweizerische Nordostbahn, NOB) and the United Swiss Railways (Vereinigte Schweizerbahnen, VSB) to from the Swiss Federal Railways in 1902, the line between Biel and Bern was owned by a single company for the first time.
+When the JS merged with the SCB, Swiss Northeastern Railway (Schweizerische Nordostbahn, NOB) and the United Swiss Railways (Vereinigte Schweizerbahnen, VSB) to form the Swiss Federal Railways in 1902, the line between Biel and Bern was owned by a single company for the first time.